Table of Contents

 When trying to pack lighter, I’ve looked left and right for backpacks of a good size, which wouldn’t look as if I were going hiking to the mountains and that would be gentle to my back.

-While I don’t do product reviews and don’t normally test products, I decided to reach out to CabinZero, because after all my research, their backpacks seemed as the right fit for me and my situation and thus also many of my readers’.
+While I don’t often do product reviews (except a few here) and don’t normally test products, I decided to reach out to CabinZero, because after all my research, their backpacks seemed as the right fit for me and my situation and thus also many of my readers’.

 After 4 trips with a CabinZero bag, I’m a real fan and can happily recommend it further.

 The size is undeniably the best selling point.
 Maximizing airlines’ carry-on allowances (incl. low cost airlines), the bag is wider than a normal big backpack.